Kerem-Bar/streaming-media-knowledge-graph-llm/README.md

 ## 🧬 Ontological Architecture & Tool Comparison

-As documented in **Part 1** and **Part 2** of Knowledge Graph Final Project - Netflix.pdf, the study evaluates three distinct GenAI architectures built from a standardized initial prompt to model the cultural, geopolitical, and behavioral impacts of global streaming platforms versus traditional media.
+As documented in **Part 1** and **Part 2** of `Knowledge Graph Final Project - Netflix.pdf`, the study evaluates three distinct GenAI architectures built from a standardized initial prompt to model the cultural, geopolitical, and behavioral impacts of global streaming platforms versus traditional media.

 Each model was required to enforce strict ontological criteria: a 3-level IS-A class hierarchy, at least 20 classes and sub-classes, 20 Data Properties, 20 Object Properties, 20 specific instances, and 20 Knowledge Graph triples, with execution results comparing across the three architectures as follows: